ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 expressivity by allowing
 calculations to be written as algorithms;
 (2) spreadsheets
+can be exported as standalone Python modules
+(*module export*), which
+addresses reuse since
+exported codes
-can be exported as standalone Python programs (*program export*), which addresses reuse since exported codes can be reused in formulas and/or by external programs and improves performance since calculations can execute without the overheads of the spreadsheet environment;
+can be reused in formulas and/or by external programs and improves performance since calculations can execute in a low overhead environment;
 and
 (3) tables can have columns that are themselves tables (*subtables*), which addresses